strokk/PS-Project2018/README.md

 First I used Matplotlib to generated a single histogram for each attribute separately, and those images can be found at the images folder, later I have made a single histogram containing all the 4 attributes for better demonstration as shown below:
 <p align="center"><img src="https://raw.githubusercontent.com/strokk/PS-Project2018/master/images/iris_histogram.png" width=500px></p><br><p align="center">Histogram of attributes</p>

+As we can see from the histograms they are very easy to interpret and can give us some good information, for example the Petal Lengh and the Petal Width looks to diverge from the normal distribution, whereas Sepal Lengh and Sepal Width seems to be more symmetric and unimodal.

 * Next I have generated a Box and Whisker plot:
 A box and whisker plot displays the variation in a set of data.
 This kind of plot can provide additional detail while allowing multiple sets of data to be displayed in the same graph.
 They summarize data from multiple sources and display the results in a single graph.
 Box and whisker plots allow for comparison of data from different categories for easier, more effective decision-making.
 A box and whisker plot is developed from five statistics, min value, second, quartile, median value, third quartile and max value.
 [4]